-- A. The Applicant certifies and assures that it will, or will continue to, provide a drug-free workplace by- - (a) Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance is prohibited in its workplace and specifying the actions that will be taken against employees for violation of such prohibition; - (b) Establishing an on-going drug-free awareness program to inform employees about- - (1) The dangers of drug abuse in the workplace; - (2) The Applicant's policy of maintaining a drug-free workplace; - (3) Any available drug counseling, rehabilitation, and employee assistance programs; and - (4) The penalties that may be imposed upon employees for drug abuse violations occurring in the workplace; - (c) Making it a requirement that each employee to be engaged in the performance of the award be given a copy of the statement required by paragraph (a); - (d) Notifying the employee in the statement required by paragraph (a) that, as a condition of employment under the award, the employee will- - (1) Abide by the terms of the statement; and - (2) Notify the employer in writing of the employee's conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction;
+- A. The Applicant certifies and assures that it will, or will continue to, provide a drug-free workplace by- - (a) Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance is prohibited in its workplace and specifying the actions that will be taken against employees for violation of such prohibition; - (b) Establishing an on-going drug-free awareness program to inform employees about- - (1) The dangers of drug abuse in the workplace; - (2) The Applicant's policy of maintaining a drug-free workplace; - (3) Any available drug counseling, rehabilitation, and employee assistance programs; and - (4) The penalties that may be imposed upon employees for drug abuse violations occurring in the workplace; - (c) Making it a requirement that each employee to be engaged in the performance of the award be given a copy of the statement required by paragraph (a);

-(e) Notifying the Department, in writing, within 10 calendar days after receiving notice under subparagraph (d)(2) from an employee or otherwise receiving actual notice of such conviction.
+- (d) Notifying the employee in the statement required by paragraph (a) that, as a condition of employment under the award, the employee will- - (1) Abide by the terms of the statement; and - (2) Notify the employer in writing of the employee's conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction; - (e) Notifying the Department, in writing, within 10 calendar days after receiving notice under subparagraph (d)(2) from an employee or otherwise receiving actual notice of such conviction.
 Employers of convicted employees must provide notice, including position title of any such convicted employee to the Department, as follows:

 For COPS award recipients - COPS Office, 145 N Street, NE, Washington, DC, 20530; For OJP and OVW award recipients - U.S. Department of Justice, Office of Justice Programs, ATTN: Control Desk, 810 7th Street, N.W., Washington, D.C.
 20531.

 Notice shall include the identification number(s) of each affected award;

-- (f) Taking one of the following actions, within 30 calendar days of receiving notice under subparagraph (d)(2), with respect to any employee who is so convicted: - (1) Taking appropriate personnel action against such an employee, up to and including termination, consistent with the requirements of the Rehabilitation Act of 1973, as amended; or - (2) Requiring such employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a Federal, State, or local health, law enforcement, or other appropriate agency; and - (g) Making a good faith effort to continue to maintain a drug-free workplace through implementation of paragraphs (a), (b), (c), (d), (e), and (f). - 5.
-COORDINATION REQUIRED UNDER PUBLIC SAFETY AND COMMUNITY POLICING PROGRAMS As required by the Public Safety Partnership and Community Policing Act of 1994, at 34 U.S.C. § 10382(c)(5), if this application is for a COPS award, the Applicant certifies that there has been appropriate coordination with all agencies that may be affected by its award.
-Affected agencies may include, among others, Offices of the United States Attorneys; State, local, or tribal prosecutors; or correctional agencies.
+- (f) Taking one of the following actions, within 30 calendar days of receiving notice under subparagraph (d)(2), with respect to any employee who is so convicted: - (1) Taking appropriate personnel action against such an employee, up to and including termination, consistent with the requirements of the Rehabilitation Act of 1973, as amended; or - (2) Requiring such employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a Federal, State, or local health, law enforcement, or other appropriate agency; and - (3) Making a good faith effort to continue to maintain a drug-free workplace through implementation of paragraphs (a), (b), (c), (d), (e), and (f). - 5.
+LAW ENFORCEMENT AGENCY CERTIFICATION REQUIRED UNDER DEPARTMENT OF JUSTICE DISCRETIONARY GRANT PROGRAMS ("SAFE POLICING CERTIFICATION")